Rail replacement bus service: Australia

-In Australia, a permanent or temporary rail replacement service change is often referred to as bustitution.
+A permanent or temporary rail replacement service change is often referred to as bustitution.

-In November 1941, the Western Australian Government Railways introduced its first rail replacement service, which operated a service from Perth to Kojonup via Boddington.
-By 1949, there were 28 buses, and by 1959, there were more than 50.
+In November 1941, Western Australian Government Railways introduced its first rail replacement service, which operated from Perth to Kojonup, via Boddington.
+By 1949, there were 28 buses and, by 1959, there were more than 50.

-The Sydney Metro Northwest line used human-driven single-deck buses late at night from Wednesdays to Sundays and operated a red Metro bus-like service with a frequency of approximately every 10 minutes until November 2019.
-That measure was in place since the line was deemed "ready" 10 months ahead of schedule.
+The Sydney Metro north-west line used single-deck buses late at night from Wednesdays to Sundays, operating a red Metro bus-like service with a frequency of approximately every 10 minutes until November 2019.
+That measure was in place since the line was deemed "ready" ten months ahead of schedule.

-On the Queensland Rail network, to relieve congestion on the single track Sunshine Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.
-NSW TrainLink, Transwa and V/Line all introduced extensive networks in New South Wales, Western Australia and Victoria in the 1970s and the 1980s that replaced regional trains.
+On the Queensland Rail network, to relieve congestion on the single tracked Sunshine Coast line, the railway service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.
+NSW TrainLink, Transwa and V/Line all introduced extensive networks in New South Wales, Western Australia and Victoria in the 1970s and 1980s that replaced regional trains.

 Canada

-Via Rail, the operator of the national passenger rail network, uses the term "bustitution" to refer to rail replacement with buses.
+Via Rail, the operator of the national passenger rail network, also uses the term bustitution to refer to replacement of railway services with buses.